breach-of-contract-florida-law

 Damages for Breach of Contract Under Florida Law

-Under Florida law, there are several types of damages that may be awarded in a breach of contract case:
+Florida law allows courts to award several types of damages in a breach of contract case.

 Compensatory Damages

-These damages aim to compensate the non-breaching party for the losses suffered as a direct result of the breach.
-They are calculated based on the actual losses incurred.
+These damages aim to compensate the non-breaching party directly for the losses they suffered due to the breach.
+They calculate them based on the actual losses incurred.

 Consequential Damages

 Consequential damages, also called special damages, compensate the non-breaching party for indirect losses like lost profits or business opportunities.
-They cover the harm caused by the breach of contract.
+They cover the harm caused by the contract violation.
 (Florida Statutes § 672.715)

 Liquidated Damages